Register now to attend the Fall 2025 course offered virtually!

 A limited number of scholarships are available upon request for residents of Linn, Benton, and Lincoln Counties in Oregon.

 The Foundations of Faith Community Nursing Course is based on the 2024 curriculum developed through the Westberg Institute for Faith Community Nursing, which curriculum is owned by the Spiritual Care Association of New York, NY, 500 7th Ave, 8th Floor, New York, NY 10018.
 This curriculum is updated every five years and reflects the most current ANA Scope and Standards of Practice and ANA Faith Community Nursing Scope and Standards of Practice at the time of publication.
-The curriculum is 36.5 hours with an additional 4.5 hours added to address Oregon State Board of Nursing and spiritual equity topics relevant to faith community nursing practice in Oregon.
-Please do not register for the course if you are unable to attend all the sessions.
-Thank you!
+The curriculum is 36.5 hours with an additional 3 hours added to address Oregon State Board of Nursing and spiritual equity topics relevant to faith community nursing practice in Oregon.
+Please do not register for the course if you are unable to attend all the sessions as described below.
+Thank you.